com-480-data-visualization/The-PLP/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+Look at the `data_analysis` Jupyter notebook, for the preprocessing and preliminary insight of our data.
 ### Related work

 The discourse surrounding gun ownership and associated themes constitutes a subject matter of extensive debate, albeit one that is often inadequately documented due to challenges in comprehensive data collection across all countries.
 Consequently, a substantial body of literature has emerged on this subject.